You can think of Taco Tater Tot Casserole as the Mexican recipe version of a Shepherd's Pie.

 How To Make This Taco Tater Tot Casserole Recipe

-- Brown ground beef in a large skillet.
-Add onions and garlic.
+- Saute ground beef, onions, and garlic in a large skillet.

 - Combine the ground beef mixture with canned diced tomatoes, green chiles, corn, and black beans.

-- Spread a thin layer of enchilada sauce on the bottom of a 9×13 inch casserole dish.
+- Spread a thin layer of enchilada sauce on the bottom of a casserole dish.

-- Transfer the beef mixture into the casserole dish.
+- Transfer the beef mixture to the casserole dish.
 Top with a single layer of tater tots.
 Sprinkle with the remaining enchilada sauce and top with shredded cheese.

 Serve over a bed of shredded lettuce.
 It's an easy way to sneak in a bit of salad.
 A side of sour cream, avocado, and a sprinkle of cilantro are optional but add extra deliciousness.